Last Updated on July 23, 2025

 For more info on nutrition, visit our Food section

 Proper nutrition management, or a food plan, is essential for better glucose control.
 This in turn helps reduce the risk of diabetes complications.
 An individualized food nutrition plan based on exchanges or carb counting should meet your nutritional needs, while including a variety of foods without being overly restrictive.
-Daily consistency regarding the types of foods included in the meal, their nutritional information, and the time at which they are consumed will help to normalize blood glucose levels.
+Daily consistency regarding the types of foods included in meals, their nutritional information, and the time at which they are consumed will help normalize blood glucose levels.
 Meal planning tips:

-• Replace saturated fats and oils with unsaturated oils found in canola oil, olive oil, and nuts.
+- Replace saturated fats and oils with unsaturated oils found in canola oil, olive oil, and nuts.

-• Moderate salt and salty food consumption, especially when high blood pressure is present.
+- Moderate salt and salty food consumption, especially when high blood pressure is present.

 Newly Diagnosed Sections: